syncfusion-content/blazor-docs/blazor/dropdown-list/selection.md

 ## Focus the Next Component on Selection

-We can focus the component programatically using [FocusAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_FocusAsync) public method.
+We can focus the component programmatically using [FocusAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_FocusAsync) public method.
 It will set focus instantly to the DropDownList component when invoking it.

 You can also switch focus from one component to another using action based events.
 In the below sample demonstration, the focus will move from dropdown A to dropdown B if the value is selected in the dropdown A. Hence we have invoked the respective focusing method of B component inside A component's Closed event.